temporalio/documentation/docs-src/strongly-typed-errors/pending-signals-limit-exceeded.md

   - strongly-typed
 ---

-The capacity for pending Signals to be sent from this Workflow has been reached.
+The Workflow has reached capacity for pending Signals.
+Therefore, the Workflow Task was failed after attempting to add more Signals to an external Workflow.

-Wait for Signals to be processed before retrying the Task.
+Wait for Signals to be processed by the Workflow before retrying the Task.